Glyxon/Glyxon-PRIMALS-VOICE-PCR-/README.md

 ### "PJ, initialize the cycle.
 Let's decode the future."
 Developed by **David J. Castillo** at **Synthetic BioSystems Lab** *(c) 2026 Glyxon Biolabs - [www.glyxon.com](http://www.glyxon.com)*

+## 🛠️ How to Learn with PRIMALS: The Montessori Protocol

+If you are here to build, do not fear the complexity.
+This laboratory is designed for experimentation through failure.

+1. **Touch the Hardware:** Don't just read the code.
+Print the rPET supports, feel the texture of the UHPC concrete.
+The weight of the bunker is your first lesson in thermal stability.
+2. **Break the Cycle:** If your PID oscillates or your fluorescence readings are noisy, **good**.
+That is the machine teaching you about infrared interference and heat capacity.
+3. **Calibrate by Doing:** Use the 160° lens to see the world through the bunker's eyes.
+If the alignment is off, adjust the 0.22cm mirrors.
+4. **Questions Later:** Build first.
+Follow the `BUILD.md` (coming soon).
+The theory in `REFERENCES.md` will make sense only once you've seen the green glow of a successful amplification.

+> "In this lab, we don't follow protocols; we inhabit them."